 4. It’s got an unabashedly heroic tone

-As I’ve already made abundantly clear, I enjoy a dark take on the Caped Crusader (The Dark Knight is one of my favourite films), however Burton’s interpretation of the character in the 1989 Batman film and its sequel Batman Returns occasionally skewed too much towards a violent, high-functioning sociopath for my tastes, so I welcomed Schumacher casting Batman and his faithful sidekick in a more positive light.
+Speaking of tone, Batman Forever also does a great job of presenting an out-and-out heroic take on both Batman and Robin.
+Tim Burton’s interpretation of the character in the 1989 Batman film and its sequel Batman Returns occasionally skewed too much towards a violent, high-functioning sociopath for my tastes, so Schumacher casting Batman and his faithful sidekick in a more positive light is a welcome change.

 And while we’re on the subject of fighting crime, it’s also worth noting that Batman Forever is also the only film to date to show Batman actively doing detective work.
 Whereas other films in the franchise have included Bruce flicking through news clippings, scanning through computer data or running ballistics reports using sonar technology (a beer to anyone who can explain how that last one works, by the way), Batman Forever dedicates multiple scenes to the Dark Knight Detective actually living up to his name by solving riddles and cracking his enemies’ master plan.

 3. The plot (mostly) works

 Yeah, I know I said there were plot holes (boy, are there some plot holes), but compared to the muddled narratives of Batman and Batman Returns, Batman Forever is at least straightforward and focused.
 For starters, the villains have clear motivations – Riddler wants to outsmart Bruce Wayne and Two-Face wants to kill him; both are acting out of a misguided need for revenge – and their plan (kinda) makes sense.

 2. The action scenes look great

 This is something that often gets overlooked, but the fight sequences in Batman Forever (and Batman and Robin too, for that matter) are really well staged.
-Certainly, these scenes are more dynamic than anything in the Burton films, and are also a lot more fluid and clear (if less hard hitting and quasi-realistic) than most instances of Bat-Fu that appeared in the Nolan trilogy 10 years later.
+Certainly, these scenes are more dynamic than anything in the Burton films, and they’re also a lot more fluid and clear (if less hard hitting and quasi-realistic) than most instances of Bat-Fu that appeared in the Nolan trilogy 10 years later.

 1. Batman and Robin both have character arcs

 Batman Forever isn’t the only superhero film to provide character arcs for its lead characters; Superman and Superman II, Spider-Man 2, The Dark Knight Trilogy, and Iron Man all do so with a gusto (and there are many more examples you could cite as well).
 Still, it’s always worth applauding the efforts of filmmakers who strive to go beyond telling a simple adventure story and try to burden their characters with an emotional as well as physical struggle, and this is certainly something that the team behind Batman Forever have attempted.

-Ultimately, when faced by the choice to commit to a life as either Wayne or Batman (as symbolised by saving either Chase or Robin), Bruce realises that this dilemma is a false one; in actuality, he’s both Bruce Wayne and Batman, and by choosing to be both (by saving both hostages, natch), he’s now in control of his quest for justice rather than a slave to it.
+Ultimately, when faced by the choice to commit to a life as either Wayne or Batman (as symbolised by saving either Chase or Robin), Bruce realises that this dilemma is a false one.
+In actuality, he’s both Bruce Wayne and Batman, and by choosing to be both (by saving both hostages, natch), he’s now in control of his quest for justice rather than a slave to it.